 2. Finger Painting Birthday Celebration

 This birthday alternative is perfect for the toddler.
-This is an ideal method on how how to celebrate the first birthday without a party.
+This is an ideal method for how to celebrate the first birthday without a party.

 Grab some washable finger paints like these, lots and lots of paper, and plenty of rags and cloths.
 Your toddler can have plenty of fun finger painting during their first, second, or third birthday.